causify-ai/tutorials/class_project_instructions/Projects/PySpark_Project_Description.md

 **Description**

-PySpark is an open-source, distributed computing system that provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
-It is designed to process large datasets quickly and efficiently, leveraging the power of Apache Spark.
+In this project, students will utilize PySpark, an open-source distributed computing framework, to process large datasets efficiently.
+PySpark provides an interface for Apache Spark in Python, enabling large-scale data processing and machine learning.

 Technologies Used
 PySpark

-- Offers an easy-to-use API for data manipulation and analysis.
+- Supports distributed data processing using RDDs (Resilient Distributed Datasets) and DataFrames.
-- Supports SQL queries, DataFrame operations, and machine learning libraries.
+- Integrates with various data sources, including HDFS, S3, and JDBC.
-- Provides capabilities for handling big data through distributed computing.
+- Provides MLlib for scalable machine learning algorithms.

 ---

-### Project 1: Movie Recommendation System (Difficulty: 1 - Easy)
+**Project 1: Movie Recommendation System**

-**Project Objective**
+**Difficulty**: 1 (Easy)
-Build a collaborative filtering recommendation system to suggest movies based on user ratings.
-The goal is to optimize recommendations for users by predicting their ratings for unseen movies.
+**Project Objective**: Build a collaborative filtering recommendation system that predicts user ratings for movies based on historical ratings data.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize datasets available on Kaggle, specifically those related to movie ratings and user preferences.
+- Use the "MovieLens 100K" dataset available on Kaggle: [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/)

-**Tasks**
+**Tasks**:
-- **Data Ingestion**: Load the movie ratings dataset into a PySpark DataFrame.
+- **Data Ingestion**: Load the MovieLens dataset into a PySpark DataFrame.
-- **Data Preprocessing**: Clean and preprocess the data by handling missing values and converting categorical data.
+- **Data Preprocessing**: Clean and preprocess the data, handling missing values and duplicates.
-- **Model Training**: Use the ALS (Alternating Least Squares) algorithm to build a collaborative filtering model.
+- **Model Training**: Implement a collaborative filtering model using PySpark's MLlib.
-- **Model Evaluation**: Evaluate the model's performance using metrics such as RMSE (Root Mean Square Error).
+- **Model Evaluation**: Evaluate the model using RMSE (Root Mean Square Error) on a validation set.
-- **Recommendation Generation**: Generate movie recommendations for a sample of users based on the trained model.
+- **Recommendation Generation**: Generate movie recommendations for a selected user based on the trained model.

-**Bonus Ideas (Optional)**
+**Bonus Ideas**:
-- Compare the performance of ALS with other collaborative filtering techniques.
+- Experiment with different algorithms, such as ALS (Alternating Least Squares) and user-based collaborative filtering.
-- Implement a content-based filtering approach to enhance recommendations.
+- Compare results with a content-based recommendation system using movie metadata.

 ---

-### Project 2: Customer Segmentation Analysis (Difficulty: 2 - Medium)
+**Project 2: Twitter Sentiment Analysis**

-**Project Objective**
+**Difficulty**: 2 (Medium)
-Conduct a customer segmentation analysis to identify distinct groups of customers based on purchasing behavior, optimizing marketing strategies.
+**Project Objective**: Analyze Twitter data to classify tweets about a specific topic (e.g., climate change) as positive, negative, or neutral using natural language processing techniques.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Find datasets on customer transactions from Kaggle or open government data portals that provide retail transaction data.
+- Use the "Sentiment140" dataset available on Kaggle: [Sentiment140](https://www.kaggle.com/kazanova/sentiment140)

-**Tasks**
+**Tasks**:
-- **Data Ingestion**: Load the customer transaction dataset into a PySpark DataFrame.
+- **Data Ingestion**: Load the Sentiment140 dataset into a PySpark DataFrame.
-- **Data Exploration**: Perform exploratory data analysis (EDA) to understand customer demographics and purchasing patterns.
+- **Text Preprocessing**: Clean the text data by removing URLs, mentions, and special characters.
-- **Feature Engineering**: Create new features based on transaction history, such as frequency and monetary value.
+- **Feature Extraction**: Use TF-IDF or word embeddings to convert text data into numerical features.
-- **Clustering**: Implement K-means clustering to segment customers into distinct groups.
+- **Model Training**: Train a classification model (e.g., Logistic Regression or Random Forest) using PySpark's MLlib.
-- **Visualization**: Use PySpark's integration with visualization libraries to visualize clusters and interpret results.
+- **Model Evaluation**: Evaluate model performance using accuracy, precision, and recall metrics.

-**Bonus Ideas (Optional)**
+**Bonus Ideas**:
-- Analyze the effectiveness of different clustering algorithms (e.g., DBSCAN, Gaussian Mixture Models).
+- Explore different feature extraction techniques, such as using pre-trained word embeddings (Word2Vec).
-- Extend the analysis to include predictive modeling for customer churn.
+- Analyze the impact of tweet volume on sentiment over time.

 ---

-### Project 3: Real-Time Twitter Sentiment Analysis (Difficulty: 3 - Hard)
+**Project 3: Predictive Maintenance for Manufacturing**

-**Project Objective**
+**Difficulty**: 3 (Hard)
-Develop a real-time sentiment analysis system for Twitter data to detect public sentiment on trending topics, optimizing responses for businesses.
+**Project Objective**: Develop a predictive maintenance model that forecasts equipment failure based on sensor data, aiming to minimize downtime and maintenance costs.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize the Twitter API to stream tweets related to specific hashtags or keywords in real time.
+- Use the "NASA Turbofan Engine Degradation Simulation Data Set" available on Kaggle: [NASA Turbofan](https://www.kaggle.com/datasets/behnamf/engine-failure-prediction)

-**Tasks**
+**Tasks**:
-- **Twitter Streaming**: Set up a PySpark streaming job to collect tweets in real-time using the Twitter API.
+- **Data Ingestion**: Load the NASA dataset into a PySpark DataFrame.
-- **Data Preprocessing**: Clean the tweet data by removing URLs, mentions, and special characters.
+- **Data Exploration**: Conduct exploratory data analysis (EDA) to understand the relationships between features and failures.
-- **Sentiment Analysis**: Use pre-trained sentiment analysis models (e.g., VADER or TextBlob) to classify tweets as positive, negative, or neutral.
+- **Feature Engineering**: Create new features based on sensor readings (e.g., rolling averages, differences).
-- **Aggregation**: Aggregate sentiment scores by time intervals to analyze trends over time.
+- **Model Training**: Train a regression model (e.g., Gradient Boosted Trees) to predict remaining useful life (RUL) of equipment.
-- **Visualization**: Create real-time dashboards to visualize sentiment trends using PySpark's integration with visualization tools.
+- **Model Evaluation**: Evaluate the model using metrics such as MAE (Mean Absolute Error) and R-squared.

-**Bonus Ideas (Optional)**
+**Bonus Ideas**:
-- Implement a topic modeling approach to categorize tweets based on themes.
+- Implement a time-series analysis approach to predict failures based on historical trends.
-- Explore the impact of sentiment on stock prices or brand reputation using historical data.
+- Compare the predictive performance of different machine learning algorithms, such as LSTM for sequential data.